 Pronunciation of 'Podocarpus'

-The word 'Podocarpus' refers to a genus of coniferous trees and shrubs commonly known as podocarps.
-It is pronounced as 'ˌpoʊdəˈkɑːrpəs' in English.
+The word 'Podocarpus' is pronounced as /ˌpoʊdəˈkɑːrpəs/ in English.
+It refers to a genus of coniferous trees and shrubs commonly known as podocarps, native to the Southern Hemisphere.

 The word 'Podocarpus' originates from Greek, where 'podo-' means 'foot' and '-carpus' means 'fruit', referring to the stalked fruit characteristic of this genus.